 Air Quality Indicator

-The Air Quality Index (AQI) is a national system managed by the EPA that is used to measure and report the current air quality.
+The Air Quality Index is a national system managed by the EPA that is used to measure and report the current air quality.
 AQI is affected by five major pollutants regulated by the Clean Air Act: particle pollution, ground-level ozone, carbon monoxide, nitrogen dioxide, and sulfur dioxide.
 A benefit of using a home air purifier is that it can improve the AQI inside the home.

 AQI ranges from 0 to 500, with high values indicating greater air pollution levels.
 Good air quality conditions fall in the 0 to 50 range.
-Unhealthy values start at 100, indicating the air is a moderate health concern for sensitive groups including people with lung or heart disease, older adults, and children.
+Unhealthy values start at 100, indicating the air is a moderate health concern for sensitive groups, including people with lung or heart disease, older adults, and children.
 Air is considered unhealthy for everyone if the AQI value is greater than 151, with the risks of adverse health effects increasing until conditions are deemed hazardous between 300 and 500.

 If you live in an area associated with higher levels of air pollution, such as a city or town with industrial factories, power plants, or chemical facilities, awareness of AQI is especially important.
-Certain home air purifiers feature an air quality indicator, which typically uses an infrared beam and sensor to detect particulate matter.
-Some smart air purifiers are capable of automatically adjusting in response to higher or lower detected air quality levels.
+Certain home air purifiers feature an air-quality indicator, which typically uses an infrared beam and sensor to detect particulate matter.
+Some smart air purifiers are capable of automatically adjusting in response to higher or lower detected air-quality levels.

 Noise Level